 There are some drawbacks to the Hotspot.
 Most notably, there is no way to view incoming text messages on the device itself.
 All you can do with the device alone is turn it off and on, activate tracking, and send an SOS message.
 The ability to activate tracking from the device is new to the absolute latest version.
 We tested this new version from late 2021 through late 2022.
 In comparison, on the inReach Mini 2 and Messenger, you can view or send rudimentary messages directly on the device and through the phone app.
 Overall, we find the Hotspot to be simple and affordable.
 We had some hardware issues in testing the second version, but Somewear Labs' customer service was prompt and effective.

 If custom messaging is not important to you and you're looking for an emergency signaling device only, the Ocean Signal rescueME PLB1 is your best option.
 It is a little expensive upfront, but no annual fees or subscription plans are required.
 It broadcasts a distress signal through two radio channels, 406 MHz and 121.5 MHz.
 They are sent, respectively, to a monitored satellite network and a local aircraft distress frequency.
 This powerful transmission is sent on the military's reliable COSPAS-SARSAT network.

 Unfortunately, this personal locator beacon does not in any way confirm that someone has received your distress signal.
 The PLB1 is an excellent option for pure, personal locator beacon SOS functions and offers a solid value.
 Still, the two-way messaging of many of the other options makes them more useful products overall.

 The SPOT X fills a small niche.
 This is a two-way, satellite-linked, backcountry messaging device that works entirely on its own.
 The built-in physical QWERTY keyboard distinguishes it from all of its competitors.
 With this keyboard, the user can text readily without needing to link to a separate, battery-draining device.
-If you prefer a smartphone interface, the newest version of the SPOT X (denoted as "with Bluetooth" and released mid-2019) can be linked to a smartphone app for use that way.
+If you prefer a smartphone interface, it can be linked to a smartphone.